 Just after sunrise we were ambling across the glacier with crampons crunch-crunching in the hard snow.
-It was a glorious blue sky day and by the time we reached the steep headwall the snow had softened just enough for easy kick steps up to the Rogers-Grant Col.
+It was a glorious blue sky day and by the time we reached the steep headwall the snow had softened just enough to kick easy steps up to the Rogers-Grant Col.

 From the col we followed some old tracks up a snowy rib.